Fried cheese

 Fried cheese is a dish of cheese that is fried in oil.
 Fried cheese can be dipped in a batter before frying, and can be pan-fried or deep fried.
 It can be served as an appetizer or a snack.

 Fried cheese is typically served hot, right after being cooked.
-It may be accompanied with a dipping sauce or coated with a dressing.
+It may be accompanied by a dipping sauce or coated with a dressing.

 Fried cheese is a common food in Brazil, and is typically served as a breakfast dish in Costa Rica, Cyprus, Greece, Lebanon, Syria and Turkey.
 Fried cheese is served as a tapas dish in Spain; fried cheese balls are delicias de queso (lit. 'cheese delights').
 Fried cheese is also found in Italian cuisine.

 History

 Fried cheese was a popular dish in Cairo during the Middle Ages, and remained a part of the cuisine under Ottoman rule.
 Since then, its popularity has decreased.